cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

     sudo raspi-config

-20171122 - The name and location of these options have changed.
+The name and location of these options change as Raspbian gets updated.
 This is still the general idea

  - 1 Change User password
- - 2 Hostname -> [Chose a name]
+ - 2 Network Options - Configure network settings
+   - N1 Hostname - Set the visible name for this Pi on a network
  - 3 Boot Options
    - B1 Desktop / CLI
      - B1 Console